Mrulay/COMP8730_Assign03/README.md

 # Lexical vs Vector Semantics
 This repository contains the code that investigates the similarities between Lexical and Vector Semantics.
-This was done as a part of Assignment 03 for COMP8730 Course.

 ## Overview
 The code for training Word2Vec and TF-iDF models on the Brown Corpus and Reuters Corpus can be found in the ``/code/word2vec`` and  ``code/tfidf`` directories.